filippodaniotti/lizard-ga/SSM2/README.md

 to provide the reader with enough context so they can follow along effectively without having to listen to the songs.

-This was tougher than I could ever thought: it turns out that there are very few resources and tools for people who choose LaTeX for their music typesetting.
+This was tougher than I first thought.
+It turns out that there are very few resources and tools for the people who choose LaTeX for their music typesetting.
-There are a few LaTeX packages for that, but honestly they scale pretty bad and are not well suited for larger projects.
+There is a bunch of LaTeX packages for that, but honestly they scale pretty bad and are not well suited for larger projects.

 Moreover, I strongly wanted to take advantage of the speed and ease of use of